-To quantitatively compare mortality rates for Black and White women, you need to know what counties have data for both groups.
+To quantitatively compare breast cancer mortality rates for Black and White women, you need to know what counties have data for both groups.
 You'll find these counties by creating an SQL query to select counties that meet the criteria.

 - If necessary, open your Breast Cancer Mortality project.

-- Right-click Mortality and choose Attribute Table.
+- Right-click White Mortality Rate and choose Attribute Table.